 Improving customer relationships, generating 1 million yen as a result

 What was the response of your customers after sending them an EDM newsletter?

 Some customers have contacted me directly to say, "I saw your email".
 A positive effect is getting them to make reservations after receiving an email from us.

 Has there been any change in the ratio of repeat customers as a result of the e-mail distribution?

-This summer, we offered a seasonal restaurant promo then the chocolate buffet.
+This summer, we offered a seasonal restaurant promo followed by the chocolate buffet [campaign].
 We are also planning a Christmas offer or an afternoon tea promo.